Antoine-dh/pyobjectscript_gen/README.md

 ## Installation

-You can install the package using pip (COMING SOON):
+You can install the package using pip:

 ```shell
 pip install pyobjectscript_gen